Sauteed sweet potatoes, tender, spicy, and comforting. Serve with tahini sauce (or another sauce) for a light meal or as a side dish.

 - Not to be confused with yams.
 I’ve been reading recently that there is a bit of confusion in the US on this matter.

-- What you will need for this recipe are red-skinned, orange-fleshed sweet potatoes.
+- What you will need for this recipe are red-skinned, orange-fleshed ones.

 - I had a mixture of paprika, cinnamon, brown sugar, red chili flakes, salt, and pepper.

-- The potato cubes will still taste good if you only use salt and pepper.
+- The cubes will still taste good if you only use salt and pepper.

 Other spice mixture ideas: